-Are you holding on to hidden hurts?
+Are you holding onto hidden hurts?
 We’ve all had them.
-Hidden hurts have a way of growing within us when we hold on to them.
-You may want to let them go, but you just don’t know how.
+Hidden hurts have a way of growing within us when we hold onto them.
+You may want to let them go but just don’t know how.
 Every time you try, the pain seems to creep back in until you feel the hurt again.
 Hidden hurts knock us off center.
 They begin to distort our reality until we view everything and everyone from the scratched lenses of our own suffering.
 How can you find your center in Christ when you’ve experienced such pain?
-Whether it was the betrayal of a friend, a divorce, the death of a dream, or a misunderstanding, hidden hurts create anxiety in our hearts.
+Whether it was the betrayal of a friend, a divorce or the death of a dream or a misunderstanding, hidden hurts create anxiety in our hearts.

 One scholar explained it like this:

 “According to 1 Peter 5:7, we must once and for all give all of our cares—past, present, and future—to the Lord.
 We must not hand them to Him piecemeal, keeping those cares that we think we can handle ourselves.
 If we keep the little cares for ourselves, they will soon become big problems!
 Each time a new burden arises, we must by faith remind the Lord (and ourselves) that we have already turned it over to Him.”
 (Warren Wiersbe)

 Peter experienced this in his own life with Christ.
 He witnessed firsthand how much Jesus cared for him when Jesus healed his mother-in-law, told him how to get a great catch of fish, helped him pay his taxes, invited him to walk on water, healed the man whose ear Peter had cut off and even delivered him from prison!
 There was no problem too great for Jesus’ power to handle and no hurt too small for His concern.
 Why?
 Peter says it’s simple – because Jesus cares!
 You are His personal concern!
 In the language of the New Testament, this means “watchful care out of personal interest and affection.”
 The Amplified Bible translates it like this: